Get insider access

 Yes

-The accuracy before calibration is simply exceptional.
-There are hardly any inaccuracies to the colors and white balance in the sRGB mode, and the color temperature is nearly spot-on with the 6500K target.
-You can only access the sRGB mode with a macOS device, and it locks most settings, including the brightness, which is dim, but that's the industry standard for this mode.
-Colors are oversaturated in the 'Apple Display (P3-600 nits)' mode, but at least you can adjust more settings or achieve higher brightness with it.
+The accuracy before calibration in the sRGB mode is simply exceptional.
+You can only get this mode with a macOS device, and it locks most settings, including the brightness, which is dim, but that's the industry standard for this mode.
+There are hardly any inaccuracies to the colors and white balance, and the color temperature is nearly spot-on with the 6500K target.

-Although this monitor doesn't support HDR, we also decided to test the DCI-P3 color space, but in SDR.
-You can see the results from it below.
+This monitor also has a DCI-P3 picture that we tested in SDR; you can see the results from it below.
 It's still good, but the white balance and gamma are a bit worse than in sRGB.
+It gets brighter, and you can change more settings with it than in the sRGB mode.

 9.8